Selkirk College

 Cool Options

-• Ski Resort Operations and Management: Students in this program get an in-depth look at the business and logistics side of the ski industry on the Nelson hilltops of British Columbia.
+• Ski Resort Operations and Management: Students in this program get an in-depth look at the business and logistics of the ski industry on the Nelson hilltops of British Columbia.